Well, uh... im loving all of Valiants output.

 I do like Hawkeye, and I am intrigued by FF and Young Avengers.
 But as those titles are a bit "out of the box" my fear is always that they will be cancelled, like many similar books I supported in the past.
 I know Marvel & DC have a business to run, but the constant rebranding and relaunching of books like Avengers and XMen (which will sell regardless of those strategies) seems to draw readers away from the "smaller" books.
 Either that or it pushes readers away who are tired of their favorite books constantly being reworked and the continuity they have invested in being trashed (more so with the New 52 than Marvel NOW).

-VALIANT, Saga, Manhattan Projects, Locke & Key, Hawkeye, Young Avengers.
+VALIANT, Saga, Chew, Manhattan Projects, Revival, East of West, Locke & Key, Hawkeye, Young Avengers.

 No company has ever cared about the "greater scheme of things".... huh Wacker?